Delhi govt to go back to old policy of retail liquor sale

-New Delhi, July 30: The AAP government in Delhi has decided to go back to the old regime of retail liquor sales in the city, a move that could lead to alcohol sales being halted for some time.
+New Delhi, July 30: The AAP government in Delhi has decided to go back to the old regime of retail liquor sales in the city.
+With only two days left for the current excise policy to expire, this move could likely lead to alcohol sales being halted over the weekend considering the government offices to be shut.

 The Excise Policy 2021-22, which was extended twice after March 31 for a period of two months each, will come to an end on July 31.